plblum/jivs/docs/API/ModelReader_and_ModelWriter/Home.md

 saveMyModel(model); // your code
 ```

 If you want to have it also update the text value of your inputs, wire up the `ValueHostsManager.onTextValueChanged` callback hook to receive that text.
 As the `ModelReader` works, it will trigger `onTextValueChanged` so long as the `ValueHost` is setup to format the value.
-See [ValueHost Formatting](#decisions-around-jivs-built-in-formatting).
+See [Decisions around Formatting](../ValueHosts/Getting_and_Setting_Values.md#decisions-around-jivs-built-in-formatting).
 ```ts
 config.onTextValueChanged = myFunctionToUpdateInputs;
 let vhm = new ValueHostsManager(config);